noraworld/diary-system/README.md

 Created a new user: alice
 ```

 You can now sign in with username and password that you set up in `/login` page.
-In production environment, run `RAILS_ENV=production bundle exec rails diary:create_user` instead of `bundle exec rails diary:create_user`.

 ## Environment Variables
 The environment variables are under the control of `.env` file.
 Copy `.env.sample` and rename it as `.env`.
 Then replace the environment variables with your own environment.